huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 ## How to evaluate my trained checkpoint

-Having uploaded your model, you should not evaluate your model in a final step.
+Having uploaded your model, you should now evaluate your model in a final step.
 This should be as simple as copying the evaluation code of your model card into a python script and running it.
 Make sure to note the final result on the model card.